 - A business allows a company called a factor to take over payment collections on outstanding invoices by selling its accounts receivable.

-- The factor advances a percentage, usually 80% - 95%, of the accounts receivable invoices' value.
+- The factor, or lender, advances a percentage, usually 80% - 95%, of the accounts receivable invoices' value.

 - The remaining percentage is held by the factor and paid once it is collected from customers.